If you have been around any large cities like Los Angeles, you have most likely...

 Discrimination can manifest in many forms.
 There are overt and introvert acts that employers do to harass or unjustly treat their marginalized employees.

-- Overt Acts – When you are not allowed medical leaves to get checked out by a medical professional during pregnancy, not providing reasonable accommodations, or being assigned difficult tasks that could be detrimental to your health and the health of your unborn child, you are being directly or overtly discriminated against at work.
+- Overt Acts – When you are not allowed medical leaves to get checked out by a medical professional during pregnancy, denied of reasonable accommodations, or assigned difficult tasks that could be detrimental to your health and the health of your unborn child, you are being directly or overtly discriminated against at work.

-- Introvert Acts – When you are not being given the same wage or benefits as your other co-workers, then you are being discriminated against through violation of your labor law rights.
+- Introvert Acts – When you are not being given the same wage or benefits as other co-workers with similar work, then you are being discriminated against through violation of your labor law rights.

 Laws Protecting Your Rights